 - Pelvic lymph node dissection – surgical removal of some of the lymph nodes from the pelvis

 - Para-aortic lymphadenectomy – surgical removal of the lymph nodes that surround the aorta, the main artery of the heart

 - Laparoscopic lymph node sampling – surgical removal of lymph nodes through a narrow viewing tube called a laparoscope, which is inserted through a small incision (cut) in the abdomen (belly).
-To check if cancer has spread, the surgeon will also remove the nearby lymph nodes for testing.
+The surgeon will also remove the nearby lymph nodes for testing to check if cancer has spread to these areas or not.
 This is known as lymph node dissection or lymphadenectomy and this will help to determine the stage of your cancer.

-- Sentinel lymph node mapping – use of fluorescent imaging to identify cancerous lymph nodes that would otherwise go undetected.
+- Sentinel lymph node mapping is the use of fluorescent imaging to identify cancerous lymph nodes that could otherwise go undetected.

-In case, cancer has spread to other areas of the body, the surgeon might recommend additional surgeries.
+If cancer has spread to other areas of the body, the surgeon will recommend additional surgeries.
 After the surgeon removes all cancer that can be seen at the time of the surgery, some patients may be given radiation therapy or hormone treatment after surgery to kill any cancer cells that are left.

 Radiation therapy will use high-energy beams to kill cancer cells.
-Your physician may recommend one or both types of radiation therapy after the surgery.
-This will help to kill cancer cells that remain after the surgery.
+Your physician may recommend one or both types of radiation therapy after surgery.
+This helps to kill the remaining cancer cells.
 In some cases, radiation therapy is recommended before surgery, which can help to shrink tumors to make them easier to remove.
 But if you cannot have surgery due to poor health, then your doctor may recommend radiation therapy as the main treatment.
-There are two main types of radiation therapy which is used to treat endometrial cancer:
+There are two main types of radiation therapy that are used to treat endometrial cancer:

 - External beam radiation therapy: An external machine focuses beams of radiation on the uterus from outside the body.